How to Detect Wireless Cameras and Spy Bug Listening Devices: A Complete Guide

 What are the most common hiding places?

-Power related objects (plugs, chargers, extension leads), clocks, picture frames, vents, shelves, and anything aimed at a bed, sofa, desk, or private area.
+Power-related objects such as plugs, chargers, and extension leads are common, along with clocks, picture frames, vents, shelves, and anything aimed at a bed, sofa, desk, or private area.

 What should I do if I find something in a hotel or rental?